0xLiamHarris/TLDR/README.md

 # TLDR

-## TL;DR

-**TLDR** is an app designed to scrape and preprocess web docs for LLM training, featuring:
-- Easy setup and usage.
-- Compatibility with both static and dynamic web content.
-- Optimized output in JSON format.

 ## Overview

-TLDR is a Python application specifically geared for scraping product documentation or guides from specified URLs, extracting relevant information, and saving it in a JSON format optimized for training GPT-4 models.
+TLDR is a Python app specifically geared for scraping product documentation or guides from specified URLs, extracting relevant information, and saving it to LLM-optimized JSON for training models.
 It utilizes [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) for static content and [Playwright](https://playwright.dev/) as a fallback for dynamic content that requires JavaScript execution.

+TL;DR: app scrapey; GPT thinky

+## On Deck
+- Better DOM preprocessing
+- LLM handles data transformation
+- Making it cool and good
+- Mapping & aggregating data would also be cool

 ## Installation